 Headed up to Penang for a quick weekend getaway?
 You can’t miss the colourful alleyways of downtown George Town – Here’s a detailed walking guide I put together to help you find all the Penang street art in George Town.

-There has been quite a boom of street art in Penang since 2012 and my last trip in 2014 when I first created this post.
-To make things easier for you, I’ll be recommending some routes that you can follow, as well as have a handy Google Map on hand so you can plan for short walks when exploring George Town on your own.
+There has been quite a boom of street art in Penang since 2012 when I first created this post.
+To make things easier, I’ve plotted out the locations on this Google Map and recommended some routes that you can follow when exploring George Town on your own.